On the probability of being synchronizable: The Lower Bound

-Thus for $n$ big enough we have that $f'(d) < -1$ for all $d \geq 2$ whence the sum (\ref{eq_ln_bound2}) can be bounded by the doubled first element of the sum which is equal to $O(1)n^{2n - 1.5}$.
-This contradicts $|L_n| \geq n^{2n-1}$ and the lemma follows. \end{proof}
+It can be easily shown that the sum (\ref{eq_max_repl}) is dominated be the first term (for $d=2$) which is $O(1)n^{2n - 1.5}$.
+This contradicts $|L_n| \geq \Theta(n^{2n-1})$, and the theorem follows. \end{proof} Let us now put everything together for the proof of Theorem~\ref{th_main}.

-\begin{lemma} For each constant $q > 1$ the number of states in each subautomaton of $\mathrsfs{A}$ is at least $n/q e^2$ whp. \end{lemma} \begin{proof} The probability that there is a subset of states closed under the actions of the letters of size less than $n/q e^2$ is bounded by

-Indeed, there are ${n \choose i}$ ways to choose a subset $T$ of $i$ states and then the probability that arrows for both letters leads a state to the chosen subset is $(\frac{i}{n})^{2}$.

-For $i \leq n/q e^2$ we get that Hence the sum is bounded by the sum of the geometric progression with the factor $1/q$ and the first item equals $\frac{e}{n}$.
-The lemma follows. \end{proof}